Brixworth Osteopathy Clinic gift cards now available: PURCHASE HERE

 Gordon Dingwall

-Gordon treats patients of all ages with the aim of getting patients back to health as quickly as possible by providing effective osteopathic treatment centred around a realistic management plan tailored to meet the individuals occupation, leisure activity and lifestyle.
+Gordon treats patients of all ages with the aim of getting them back to health as quickly as possible by providing effective hands on osteopathic treatment centred around a realistic management plan tailored to meet the individuals occupation, leisure activity and lifestyle.

-Gordon has a special interest in treating sportsmen and women of all levels to help them get back on the field as quickly as possible with appropriate injury rehabilitation and prevention strategies in place.
+Gordon has a special interest in treating patients suffering from neck related headaches, shoulder conditions and sportsmen and women of all levels helping them get back into their sport as quickly as possible with appropriate injury rehabilitation and prevention strategies in place.

 Kate Walton

-Kate is an osteopath helping others through a holistic thought process linked to the mechanics of the human body, her patients’ lifestyle and how it affects them.
+As a registered osteopath, Kate treats patients of all ages through a holistic thought process linked to the mechanics of the human body, her patients' lifestyles and how it affects them.
+She particularly enjoys helping mums-to-be and baby, antenatally, mum and baby postnatal and with recovery.

 What to Expect at your Appointment